canonical/temporal-k8s-operator/documentation/tutorial/07-deploy-worker.md

 Once the rock is ready and available, you will deploy the worker charm.

-1. (optional) Add a model where worker charms will be deployed:
+1. Add a model where worker charms will be deployed:

 [note]

-Deploying the charm in a dedicated juju model allows a logic separation between the Charmed Temporal server components and the workers.
+Deploying the worker charms in a dedicated Juju model allows a logic separation between the Charmed Temporal server components and the workers.

 [/note]